Doomlazer/gooseb/README.md

 project because you can buy them here: https://www.amazon.com/Give-Yourself-Goosebumps-41-book-series/dp/B07VXPL67N.
 Only the first 22 books are available out of 41.
 Let me know if you find the others.

 Added epub2gooseb.py support for converting the Special Edition Epub of "trapped in the circus of fear".
 It's a different epub format, but it seems to be a Scolastic version.
-You can download the .epub directly from Archive.org <a href="https://archive.org/download/give-yourself-goosebumps-special-edition/Give%20Yourself%20Goosebumps%20Special%20Edition/03.Trapped%20in%20the%20Circus%20of%20Fear.epub">here</a>.
+You can download the .epub directly from archive.org using this link:
+Archive.org <a href="https://archive.org/download/give-yourself-goosebumps-special-edition/Give%20Yourself%20Goosebumps%20Special%20Edition/03.Trapped%20in%20the%20Circus%20of%20Fear.epub">here</a>.

 ### Convert epub to gooseb format